Joining the Secular Franciscan Order

 Q: How do you live Gospel Values as a Secular Franciscan?

-A: In Chapter Two – The Way of Life – our Rule 4 includes “Secular Franciscans should devote themselves especially to careful reading of the gospel, going from gospel to life and life to gospel.”
-This is what our life is about.
+A: In Chapter Two – The Way of Life – Rule 4 includes “Secular Franciscans should devote themselves especially to careful reading of the gospel, going from gospel to life and life to gospel.”
+This is what Secular Franciscan life is about.
 We use the Gospel to discern good thoughts and good actions in all areas and situations of our life.
 We aim to become little Gospel Verses or Sermons for God showing Christ-like qualities to everyone we meet.
 Reading and meditating on the Gospel helps us know if our attitudes are right, it teaches us to be aware of ourselves in relationship with others and from this we learn to discern and act with love and compassion.

 Q: What do Secular Franciscans Do?